shoprunback/prestashop-module/README.md

 Once your Prestashop ready, go to Modules & Services and search for "ShopRunBack", and install it

 To configure it, go to the configuration page.
 You can go there by 2 ways:
-  -Go to Modules & Services -> Installed modules and search "ShopRunBack", and click on "Configure" -Click on the ShopRunBack tab on the left menu, and then go to "Configuration"
+- Go to Modules & Services -> Installed modules and search "ShopRunBack", and click on "Configure"
+- Click on the ShopRunBack tab on the left menu, and then go to "Configuration"

 If you have no ShopRunBack account, create one by clicking on the link at the bottom of the form